 Hyperacusis Research News

-Along with our partner, the Hearing Health Foundation, we are excited to announce our Emerging Research Grant for 2018.
-This grant demonstrates our commitment to uncover mechanisms of hyperacusis on our path to a cure.
+Pictured: Megan Beers Wood Along with our partner, the Hearing Health Foundation, we are excited to announce our Emerging Research Grant for 2022.
+This grant demonstrates our commitment to uncover the mechanisms associated with hyperacusis on our path to a cure.
+We...

-Hyperacusis Research president Bryan Pollard spoke to doctors and audiologists at the University of Iowa’s 25th Annual International Conference on the Management of the Tinnitus & Hyperacusis Patient.
-The topic of Bryan’s talk was “What’s life really like with...
+Hyperacusis Research president Bryan Pollard spoke to doctors and audiologists at the University of Iowa’s 27th Annual International Conference on the Management of the Tinnitus & Hyperacusis Patient.
+Bryan’s topic was “Clinical Advancements for Managing...